 Ahh, soup season!
-The cold weather is no match for a steaming, hot bowl soup.
+The cold weather is no match for a steaming, hot bowl of soup.
 It’s a cozy, hug in a bowl, and very easy to make.
 Perfect for realizing the Hygge lifestyle.

 I love soup!
 It’s warm, tasty, and contains lots of nutritious ingredients.
 Plus, it is usually made in huge batches, so there is always leftovers.